-As Secretary of State Hillary Clinton arrives in New Delhi today, her first order of business is to assure U.S. support for the Indian government and people as they deal with the aftermath of last week’s terrorist bombings in Mumbai.
+As Secretary of State Hillary Clinton arrives in New Delhi today, her first order of business is to assure U.S. support for the Indian government and people as they deal with the aftermath of last week’s terrorist in Mumbai.

 She then should get to work on broader objectives: affirming India’s prominent role as an oasis of democratic values and economic growth in a troubled region and fulfilling the promise of a long-lasting U.S.-Indian partnership.

 Americans have too often viewed relations with India solely through the prism of the chaos in neighboring Afghanistan and Pakistan.
 That approach is short-sighted.
 President Barack Obama has rightly predicted that U.S. relations with India “will be one of the defining partnerships of the 21st century.”
 Or, as Prime Minister Manmohan Singh of India put it, “the sky is the limit.”
 This is no hyperbole.
 If the two governments focus on building a strategic partnership, the benefits to South Asia and the wider world will be substantial.

 India is engaged in an epic economic and political transformation.
 Singh’s free-market reforms have allowed his nation to shed its socialist and statist past.
 The world’s largest democracy is now one of the most dynamic economies.

 The country’s foreign policy has evolved too.
 During the Cold War, India was a close ally of the Soviet Union and saw itself as a leader of the nonaligned movement.
 Now, its leaders see the world in much the same way as their U.S. and Western counterparts.